Study at the Emerald Isle!

 | Perfect For | Students, healthcare workers, and university staff |

 Auburn blends the warmth of Southern hospitality and the energy of campus life that appeals to students, families, and retirees.
-Auburn also features beautiful parks, top healthcare services, and a relatively low cost of living compared to the national average, so it has a great balance for your family to call home.
-If you envision the excitement of a college town and you want to enjoy the perks of a college town without the traditional noise, you might think about allowing Auburn to surprise you.
+Auburn is also home to stunning parks, high-quality healthcare facilities, and a cost of living that is still below the national average, so it offers a very nice comfort level to your family that could be at home.
+If your thoughts are on a college town atmosphere and you want to reap the benefits of a college town life without the usual noise, then maybe you should let Auburn surprise you.

 | Attribute | Description |